Unbiased Top-k Learning to Rank with Causal Likelihood Decomposition: Introduction

 Recently,~\citet{Oosterhuis2020Policy} developed policy-aware propensity scoring to eliminate sample selection bias.
-They prove that the policy-aware estimator is unbiased if every relevant item has a non-zero probability to appear in the top-$k$ ranking.
-However, to meet the critical assumption, the policy-aware estimator needs to know multiple logging policies and requires these policies to differ enough in their ranking results, which is actually a kind of expensive external intervention.
-Inspired by Heckman’s two-stage method~\citep{heckman1979sample, heckman1976common}, \citet{Ovaisi2020Correcting} proposed Heckman$^\mathrm{rank}$ for top-$k$ learning to rank.
-In order to correct both the sample selection bias and position bias, RankAgg is proposed to combine the result of Heckman$^\mathrm{rank}$ and IPW (Inverse Propensity Weighting).
-Since position bias and sample selection bias were mitigated in two separated components and their associations were neglected, biased ranking results may still be generated.
-How to mitigate both position bias and sample selection bias simultaneously is still a challenging problem.
+They proved that the policy-aware estimator is unbiased if every relevant item has a non-zero probability to appear in the top-$k$ ranking.
+However, they treated position bias and sample selection bias as identical biases and applied a uniform policy-aware propensity score to reweight them.
+Moreover, their approach relies on knowledge of multiple logging policies and requires these policies to produce sufficiently different ranking orders, which is an expensive external intervention.
+In a similar vein, inspired by Heckman's two-stage method~\citep{heckman1979sample, heckman1976common}, \citet{Ovaisi2020Correcting} proposed Heckman$^\mathrm{rank}$ for top-$k$ learning to rank.
+To jointly correct both sample selection bias and position bias, they introduced RankAgg, which combines the results from Heckman$^\mathrm{rank}$ and IPW (Inverse Propensity Weighting).
+However, as position bias and sample selection bias were mitigated separately without considering their associations, the approach may still produce biased ranking outcomes.
+Therefore, effectively mitigating both position bias and sample selection bias simultaneously remains a challenging problem.

-In this paper, we conducted an analysis on the effects of the biases compounded in user interactions, from the viewpoint of a causal graph.
-With the decomposition of the likelihood of top-$k$ ranking, we show that position bias is caused by the effect of examination in a different position and is a typical confounding bias.
-The sample selection bias, on the other hand, is actually a collider bias\citep{cole2010illustrating}.
-Moreover, position bias and sample selection bias are associated in top-$k$ ranking.
-The click probability on a document is determined by both the displayed position and the selection of search engine.
-This indicates mitigating each bias separately can not lead to unbiased ranking results.
-The analysis also demonstrated that these two biases could be compounded in user interaction data, thus making the effect of bias even more severe.
-Mitigating one bias at a time won't obtain an overall unbiased ranking result, motivating us to develop a new approach that can mitigate both two biases simultaneously.
+In this study, we analyze the biases present in user interactions using a causal graph framework.
+By decomposing the likelihood of top-$k$ ranking, we demonstrate that position bias is generated by the influence of examining items in different positions and represents a typical confounder bias.
+Conversely, sample selection bias can be understood as a collider bias.
+Furthermore, we identify an association between position bias and sample selection bias in the context of top-$k$ ranking.
+The probability of a click on a document is influenced by both its displayed position and the search engine's selection process.
+These findings highlight that addressing each bias separately or treating them as identical cannot effectively produce unbiased ranking outcomes.
+Consequently, we are motivated to develop a novel approach capable of simultaneously mitigating both biases.